 We believe passionately that our approach ensures that our children's mental horizons are progressively expanded beyond their everyday experience.

-To find out more about Core Knowledge visit our schools or click here.
+To find out more about Core Knowledge visit our school websites.

 We also provide our pupils with opportunities to take part in sport and creative arts such as Art, Music, Drama and Dance.